bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 > Otherwise it will be absolutely ruined!
 The sauce thickens very fast and it's
 > honestly quite disguisting once it's cold.

+## Back to San Francisco

+I met with my friend Szymon,

 # Monday, May 13th – Badge pickup

+I woke up in the morning and took Caltrain from the SF station down to Mountain View.

 ## Badge pickup